Economy of Hyderabad

 In the 1970s, the pharmaceutical and electronic industries were established in the city because of its strategic location in south-central India, for which it is known as the gateway to south-central India.
 Since the 1990s, the economic patterns of the city have changed it from a primary service hub to a more diversified spectrum, with the growth of IT enterprises, biotech, insurance, and financial institutions, and a strong employment base in ancillary activities such as trade and commerce, transport, storage, communication, real-estate and retail, which employ three times more people than the IT industries.
 As of 2022, Hyderabad has 7,78,121 employees in the IT/ITES sector, working in more than 1500 companies.
 The service industry in this arena remains dominant, with 90% of the workforce.
 As of 2005, out of every 1000 people of working age, 770 males and 190 females are employed.
+As of April 2026, the Hyderabad hosts 350–400+ Global Capability Centers; GCCs in Hyderabad employ over 300,000 professionals and capturing ~20% of India’s total GCCs.
+It accounted for 41–46% of all new GCC setups in 2025–early 2026, overtaking Bengaluru in greenfield expansions.

+Tourism in Hyderabad has driven rising demand for holiday travel near key attractions, while expanding business and economic activity fuels demand for business hotels in Banjara Hills, Jubilee Hills, HITEC City and Financial District.
+Prominent hotels include Taj Krishna, ITC Kohenur and Trident Hyderabad, alongside emerging hotels in Hyderabad. such as Casa Hotels and Suites, Trunk and Trolley Hotel.

+GCCs dominated office leasing in 2025, taking 38–45% of India’s record 31+ million sq ft nationally.
+Hyderabad alone absorbed ~5.1–6 million sq ft in GCC space while contributing strongly to the city’s 10–11+ million sq ft annual absorption., there are 875 Global capability centers in Bengaluru, compared to around 360 GCCs in Hyderabad, although recent trend shows that Hyderabad is attracting more GCCs set up in India.